StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/openshift_install.md

 To automate this installation, the below values file can be added to the `helm install` command.
 The agent chart needs to add specific OpenShift `SecurityContextConfiguration` objects to the OpenShift installation.

-If you're installing as an administrator on the OpenShift cluster, it is possible to automatically create this.
+If you're installing as an administrator on the OpenShift cluster, it's possible to automatically create this.
 You can configure this using the following configuration option in the values file:

 | Pod\(s\) | Config key | Description |
 | :--- | :--- | :--- |